anishoswal/Information-Dissemination-in-a-Graph/README.md

 **2. Increase/Enhance Dissemination:**<br />
 This algorithm enhances the dissemination by adding a given number of edges.
 Specifically, we want to add a set of k new edges into the graph to maximize the population that adopts the information.
-For example, we could extend the social network scenario using the recent ‘Arab spring’ which often used Facebook and Twitter for coordinating events: we may want to maximize the spread of a potential piece of information.
+For example, we could extend the social network scenario using the recent ‘Arab spring’ which often used Facebook and Twitter for coordinating events: we may want to maximize the spread of a potential piece of information.<br />
 After we analyze the results, we will integrate the above algorithms into an ensemble system which would be capable of determining actions that would need to be taken in order to either increase or decrease the flow of information, given the graph.<br /><br />